Lab 0: Intro and Setup

 Exercise 1: Course Policies

-You can view the course policies on the policies page of the course website.
+Please take a moment to review the course policies.
 You are responsible for understanding and adhering to all policies throughout the course of the semester.
-Please pay particular attention to the

 - Once you've finished reviewing the policies, take the Lab 0: Course Policies Quiz on Gradescope.